Developing NMR Methods for the Detection of Ligand Molecules

 NMR is one of the few experimental techniques to achieve this under near-native conditions, and at high spatial resolution, while accounting for molecular motions and heterogeneity.
 We routinely apply solid-state NMR under magic-angle spinning to investigate large enzymes in complex with substrates and inhibitors, often in a time-resolved manner.

-Sometimes we prefer to perform experiments in solution, for example small-molecule screens.
+For small-molecule screens solution-state NMR is the method of choice.
 Current NMR techniques face challenges when detecting small molecules within large complexes due to sensitivity and resolution limitations.
 Optimisation of isotope labelling and spectroscopic strategies has pushed the limits of routine protein-observed NMR into the range of hundreds of kilodaltons.
 Yet these solutions are not transferable to the small-molecule space due to its different chemical build-up.